aaronthebald/Fetch/README.md

 ## Summary:
 The assignment was to build a modern, efficient, iOS App to download and display recipes with the provided API.
 I believe I have done just that.
-The UI was built with SwiftUI, asynchronous tasks were handles with async/await, Images were saved to an instance of NSCache, and unit tests were written with the modern Swift Testing framework.
+The UI was built with SwiftUI, asynchronous tasks were handled with async/await, Images were saved to an instance of NSCache, and unit tests were written with the modern Swift Testing framework.

 https://github.com/user-attachments/assets/00312878-09fc-4a5f-be15-9277f00a4e00